 - Unknown genetic history.

-- May come with trauma (separation anxiety, fear of men).
+- It may come with trauma (separation anxiety, fear of men).

 - Limited puppy options.